-Contractor will offer screenings to all ninth grade students in the Nevada County Joint High School District (NJUHSD) and the Tahoe Truckee Unified School District (TTUSD).
-Other additional Nevada County High Schools shall be offered screening upon consideration of program availability.
+Contractor will offer screenings to all ninth grade students in the Nevada Joint High School District (NJUHSD) and the Tahoe Truckee Unified School District (TTUSD).
+Nevada County charter schools and students in other grades shall be offered screening upon consideration of program availability.
 Contractor may also provide screenings at local youth serving agencies, which may include organizations that serve youth outside of school sites or on HIPAA protected web based platforms.